Quick Links:

 For the application process, transcripts, proof of residency documentation and prerequisite forms will NOT be accepted by mail.
 You MUST upload an official copy of your transcript(s) for each post-secondary institution you have attended, your proof of residency documentation and your prerequisite form onto your online application.
 If you are offered a place in the MPT program you will be required to send official copies of your transcripts from all post-secondary institutions that you have attended (excluding UBC) directly to the UBC Faculty of Graduate and Post-doctoral Studies prior to commencing the program.

-No. All recognized degrees that meet the requirement of 120 credits/units or equivalent are treated equally with regards to the admissions process.
+No. All recognized degrees that meet the requirement of 120 credits/units or equivalent are treated equally with regard to the admissions process.
 Admissions will be based on the calculated admission GPA, the practical experience of the applicant, and interview performance (if the applicant is offered an interview).

 All applicants apply through the online application provided by the UBC Faculty of Graduate and Postdoctoral Studies.
 Applications will typically open up every year on October 1st and will be closed by January 5th.
 Each application cycle of October 1st through January 5th will be for the following September.
 For further details please see the Overview and Timeline section of our website.

 No. Your academic references must be able to speak to your academic performance and abilities while you were studying at a post-secondary academic institution.
-References received from high school teachers, Principals, or guidance counselors will not be accepted for any reason.
+References received from high school teachers, Principals, or guidance counsellors will not be accepted for any reason.

 You can find a copy of the academic reference form that your academic referees will be asked to complete on the Required Application Documents section of our website.

-You can download the Practical Experience Reference Form from our Required Application Documents section of our website.
+You can download the Practical Experience Reference Form from the Required Application Documents section of our website.
 Applicants should give the form to the individual who is prepared to provide a report on their 70 hours of volunteer/paid work practical experience working with individuals with physical, emotional or cognitive disabilities.

 The MPT program is a full-time, 26-month program.